Bikeman868/Prius/README.md

 ## What Does Prius Do?
 Prius is an extremely efficient way of executing queries or stored procedures in your database, and mapping the results onto objects.
-Prius provides a lot of convenience.
-The advanced code generation techniques is uses also gives it much higher performance than coding ADO.Net the long handed way.
+Prius provides a lot of convenience and the advanced code generation techniques is uses often produces higher performance results than hand coding ADO.Net.

-Apart from being convenient and fast, Prius also adds enterprise level features like measuring database performance, and switching to alternate connections, and throttling database access to allow the database to recover from performance bottlenecks.
+Apart from being convenient and fast, Prius also adds enterprise level features like measuring database performance, and switching to alternate connections, and throttling database access to allow the database to recover from performance bottlenecks, and master/slave replication scenarios.

 ## Prius 2